Fights on the Ukrainian–Russian border (2014): Ukrainian breakout

-Participation of the Russian Federation in the battle at the border
+Participation of the Russian Federation in battles at the border

 From 9 July to 5 September 2014, the State Border Service of Ukraine and the National Security and Defense Council reported more than 120 attacks of Russian artillery.
 Russian officials denied involvement.

-In the morning of 11 July 2014, as a result of unexpected massive artillery attacks on military targets in the area of Zelenopoly, 30 were killed and more than 100 soldiers were injured.
+In the morning of 11 July 2014, as a result of unexpected massive artillery attacks on military targets in the area of Zelenopillia, 30 were Ukrainian soldeirs were killed and more than 100 injured.
 During the next days after the attack, the units of the Ukraine's Border Guard Service were targeted by artillery fire.
 By the end of July 2014, the massive artillery fire led to significant losses and contributed to the consequent withdrawal of the Ukrainian forces.